daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 This embedding function runs locally, downloading and caching the model files.
-We loaded every user's **profile summary**, as a document, into a _collection_ and tagged each entry with the user's gender and sexuality as _metadata_.
+We loaded every user's **profile summary**, as a document, into a _collection_ and tagged each entry with the user's gender and sexuality as _metadata_ for which we manually enforce as "dealbreakers" or hard filters.

 ##### Retrieval

 Recall that we created two summaries for each user profile where we summarized, _mutually exclusively_, each user's profile and their partner preferences.
-To compute an initial set of candidates for a given user, we query the Chroma _collection_ with a given user's **partner preference summary** and specify a filter based on the user's partner preference gender and sexuality _metadata_.
+To compute an initial set of candidates for a given user, we query the Chroma _collection_ with a given user's **partner preference summary** and specify the hard filter based on the user's partner preference gender and sexuality _metadata_.
 Under the hood, Chroma executes a similarity / distance lookup on the embedded query text and returns the closest `n_results` or neighbors sorted by ascending distance.
 Choosing a distance metric and an